 - Go Boat London is open seven days a week until the end of October, with Monday – Friday being off-peak and Saturday, Sunday and Bank Holidays peak.
 It is also open during November but on weekends only.

 - Getting there: Go Boat London is located in Merchant Square, Paddington, W2 IJZ.
-By tube both Edgware Road and Paddington are less than 10 minutes walk as is Paddington station overground.
-If traveling by car, be aware that road parking is limited and restricted.
+By tube, both Edgware Road and Paddington are less than 10 minutes walk as is Paddington station overground.
+If travelling by car, be aware that road parking is limited and restricted.